A Rare Adventure amidst Towering Mountains

 - Water sources: Carry sufficient water.
 There are three sources on the way where you can refill your water bottles.

-Due to its durability and texture most of our ancient Indian texts were written on bhoj paper.
+After an hour and a half of climbing, the fir tree give way to birch or bhoj.
+The barks of these trees shed think sheets that resemble paper.
+Due to the durability and texture of this bark, most of our ancient Indian texts were written on these.
 The locals use it in their shoes as insulation from the cold.

 Day 3: BhojKharak to KedarKharak